 A jar only contains five ingredients: cocoa, palm oil, hazelnuts, and skimmed milk powder.
-Advertisers play up the fact that it’s a delicious hazelnut spread with no artificial colors or preservatives, so you feel good about eating it daily or giving it to your kids.
+Advertisers play up the fact that it’s a delicious hazelnut spread with no artificial colors or preservatives, so you might feel good about eating it daily or giving it to your kids.
 But, what they don’t outright say is that more than half of the jar is pure sugar.

 “The amount of sugar is 21 grams per serving.
 But let’s get real: Who only eats one serving of Nutella?” says Wesley McWhorter, MS, RD, chef and dietitian at UTHealth School of Public Health in Houston.
 “Nutella should be treated as a dessert or treat, not as a healthy meal.”
 Check out these other surprising (even disgusting!) ingredients that you never realized were in your food.

-“At Ferrero, we do not believe there are ‘good’ or ‘bad’ foods, only good and bad diets,” announced Nutella’s parent company in a recent statement.
+“At Ferrero, we do not believe there are ‘good’ or ‘bad’ foods, only good and bad diets,” announced Nutella’s parent company in a 2018 statement.
 “With this in mind, we have always believed that offering small portions and educating consumers is the best way to help them enjoy their favorite treats in moderation.”

 Did all of that information set you up for sugar shock?
 Relax—chocolate is also beneficial to your health—in moderation, of course.